Tanjungpandan

 Tanjungpandan (Note: The town's name is correctly and officially spelled as Tanjungpandan.) (/id/), also colloquially written as Tanjung Pandan, is the largest town on the island of Belitung in the Indonesian province of Bangka Belitung Islands.
 Tanjungpandan is the capital of the Belitung Regency comprising one of the five districts (kecamatan) within that Regency.
 It covers an area of 378.45 km^{2} and had a population of 86,487 at the 2010 Census and 103,062 at the 2020 Census.

 Demographics

-The majority of the people in Tanjungpandan are Hakka Chinese and Belitung Malay.
-The religion of the Malays is predominantly Muslims, while the Chinese are mainly Buddhist, Catholic or Protestant.
+The majority of the people in Tanjungpandan are the Belitung Malays and the Hakka Chinese.
+The religion of the Malays is predominantly Muslims, while the Chinese are mainly Buddhist, Confucianist, Catholic, or Protestant.
 In 2020, the town of Tanjungpandan registered the highest population density rate of 272 individuals per square kilometer across the entire Belitung regency.